Last verified: 17 days ago

 What it does

-Arginine is an amino acid found naturally in the body and in foods like meat and nuts.
-One clinical trial found that intravenous arginine sodium succinate improved walking distance in patients...
+Arginine is an amino acid the body uses to produce nitric oxide, a molecule that helps relax and widen blood vessels.
+One clinical trial found intravenous arginine sodium succinate improved...

 -